darshanja/financial_qa_rag_ft/README.md

 - See requirements.txt for full list

 ## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.
-This project is for academic/educational use only.
-Financial data sourced from Allstate's public reports.
+Financial data sourced from Allstate's public reports and is used for academic/educational purposes.

 ## Acknowledgments
 - Built using Hugging Face Transformers